 The Collins Foundation is a private non-operating foundation exempt from federal and state income tax, but subject to federal excise tax of 1.39% on net investment income.
-Excise taxes paid total approximately \$225,600 and \$267,000 in 2022 and 2021, respectively.
+Excise taxes paid totaled approximately \$10,600 and \$225,600 in 2023 and 2022, respectively.
 Certain investments of the Foundation are limited partnership interests which can pass through unrelated business income, taxable to the Foundation.
-Insignificant unrelated business income taxes were incurred in 2022 and 2021.
+Insignificant unrelated business income taxes were incurred in 2023 and 2022.